codigo/basic-infra-setup/docs/01-project-overview.md

 2. **Cloud Providers**: Utilizing AWS for storage and Hetzner Cloud for compute resources.
 3. **Containerization**: Employing Docker and Docker Swarm for application deployment and management.
 4. **Reverse Proxy and SSL**: Implementing Caddy as a reverse proxy with automatic HTTPS.
-5. **Database and Search**: Integrating PocketBase for database management and Typesense for search functionality.
+5. **Database and Search**: Integrating PocketBase for database management.
 6. **Monitoring and Logging**: Using Dozzle for log management.
 7. **CI/CD**: Implementing GitHub Actions for continuous integration and deployment.
 8. **Security**: Leveraging Cloudflare for DDoS protection and secure access.